LeonardoCastro/Kabashima/README.md

 [Appendix C](https://github.com/LeonardoCastro/Kabashima/tree/master/Appendix%20C)
 - Code to plot Cobweb method.
-- Code to obtain the values of A with respect to time in the thermodynamic limit.

 (*) The repository is under construction as the codes I have written are not properly commented.
 I will upload them during the next few days.